Soccer Bowl '78: Game summary

 As it turned out, Marsh's shin injury had become infected and he was unable to play.
 An early-morning run in Central Park confirmed Tampa Bay's worst fears.
 The Cosmos didn't take advantage early, but Dennis Tueart's goal at 30:42 broke the deadlock.
 Defender Bob Iarusci broke up an offensive rush, saw Steve Hunt open for a pass and Hunt spotted Tueart standing unmarked to the left of Rowdie goalkeeper Winston DuBose and Tueart made it 1–0.
 Giorgio Chinaglia's 39th goal of the season made it 2–0 just before halftime.
 Hunt raced through the Rowdies defense, took a shot which DuBose saved, and the rebound came out to Chinaglia.
 The league's scoring leader put it away despite the presence of defender Mike Connell, who deflected the ball slightly with his head.

 A Mirandinha goal got the Rowdies on the board with fresh hope and 17 minutes left.
 Tampa Bay midfielder David Robb, switched from forward to defense due to Frantz St. Lot's injury, stole a pass from Tueart in the Cosmos' end and found Mirandinha.
 The Brazilian fired a low shot off of the Giants Stadium post and past Cosmos goalie Jack Brand to halve the deficit.
 Tueart closed out the scoring four minutes later by taking a pass from Werner Roth and sliding it past the diving DuBose for the final 3–1 margin.

-Dennis Tueart won Soccer Bowl MVP honors for his two-goal efforts, while Pino Wilson was named the defensive player of the game.
+Dennis Tueart won Soccer Bowl MVP honors for his two-goal effort, while Pino Wilson was named the defensive player of the game.
 After missing 10 games due to various injuries, Tueart led the NASL in playoff scoring with six goals and five assists for 17 points in six playoff games.